 Perception relationships can be employed to represent the effects that arise when an agent perceives a particular event or behavior.
 In the context of substance use, one frequently examined variable is the number of peers who engage in substance use around the individual under investigation (Kristjansson et al., 2013).
-This interaction can be conceptualized as the effect of perceiving someone the agent is acquainted with, partaking
+This interaction can be con-